-Institute: This identifies the institute responsible for the model results (e.g. UKMO).
-For CMIP5 the institute name will be defined by the research group at the institute, subject to approval by PCMDI.
+Institute: This identifies the institute responsible for the model results (e.g. UKMO), and it should be as short as possible.
+For CMIP5 the institute name will be suggested by the research group at the institute, subject to final authorization by PCMDI.

 Model: This identifies the model used (e.g. HADCM3, HADCM3-233).
-The modeling group will assign this name, which would be expected to include a version number (usually truncated to the nearest integer).
+Subject to certain constraints imposed by PCMDI, the modeling group will assign this name, which might include a version number (usually truncated to the nearest integer).

 Experiment: This identifies either the experiment or both the experiment family and a specific type within that experiment family.
 In CMIP5, for example, "rcp45" refers to a particular experiment in which a "representative concentration pathway" (RCP) has been prescribed which leads to an approximate radiative forcing of 4.5 W m-2.
-As another example, "historicalGhg" is a "historical" run with "Ghg" forcing.
-In this latter case, "historical" is the experiment family and "ghg" is the specific type of historical run.
-These experiment names are not freely chosen, but come from controlled vocabularies (see the tables at the end of this document).
+As another example, "historicalGHG" is a "historical" run with "greenhouse gas" forcing.
+In this latter case, "historical" is the experiment family and "GHG" is used to designate the specific type of historical run.
+These experiment names are not freely chosen, but come from controlled vocabularies defined in the Appendix 1.1 of this document under the column labeled "Short Name of Experiment".